Wolfmyths/Genshin-Stopwatch/README.md

 ## Future Plans?

 + Touch up on the UI a tiny bit for more clarity
-+ MacOS/Linux Support *In development!
-Release TBD*
++ MacOS/Linux Support *In Pre-Release Stage!*
 + Slightly better notifications
 + Background pictures to choose from for the timers?
 + Translations? *(Not sure if this is necessary but if people want it I will make an effort)*
 + Mobile version? *In development!
 Release is still TBD*

-If you have a suggestion let me know!
+If you have a suggestion let me know on the issues page or DM me on my socials!

 ## Contributing

 If you want to Contribute you can as long as I have an issue posted its up for grabs!
 Just make a fork and submit a pull request of your contribution.

 If you want to test the exe with PyInstaller, `pip install pyinstaller` and then use the change dir command to where you cloned the repo and type `pyinstaller --clean main.spec` to package the program

+Depending on which operating system you run pyinstaller on, will determine the platform you will be testing.

 ## Credits